mesosphere/marathon/docs/docs/application-basics.md

 </p>

 What happens here is that Marathon hands over execution to Mesos.
 Mesos executes each task in its own sandbox environment.
 The sandbox is a special directory on each slave that acts as the execution environment (from a storage perspective) and also contains relevant log files as well as `stderr` and `stdout` for the command being executed.
-See also the role of the sandbox in [debugging distributed apps](https://docs.mesosphere.com/tutorials/debugging-a-mesosphere-cluster/).

 ## Using Resources in Applications